neuromeka-robotics/neuromeka-il/deploy/README.md

 Teleoperation begins when the menu button on Vive is clicked once, and ends when it is clicked again.
 The gripper command is given by pressing the trigger button on the back of the Vive controller.
 When the teleoperation is completed, the user is asked whether or not to save the data.
 To save, click 's'; to not save, press 'e'.

+By default, raw data are stored in `train/data/TASK_NAME` as `*.h5` files, and the corresponding visualizations are saved in `train/data_viz/TASK_NAME`.

+Example real-world data are available in `unit_test/example/data`, with corresponding visualizations in `unit_test/example/data_viz`.

 ## Deploy controller trained with imitation learning
-After training imitation learning models with the code in `train` or other third-party libraries, they can be evaluated in the real world by following the three steps outlined below.
+After training imitation learning models with the code in `train` or other third-party libraries, they can be evaluated in the real-world by following the three steps outlined below.

 ### 1. Add task controller
 Because of the potential differences between task and model design, controllers are intended to be defined for each task.
 Specifically, each task controller should be listed below `middle_level_controller`, with the folder name matching the task name.
 Then, `config.py`, `model.py`, and `controller.py` should be added below the task folder, with each file having the following roles:

 - `config.py`: Configuration for the corresponding task controller.
 Define `CUSTOM_ROBOT_CONFIG` and `CUSTOM_TASK_CONFIG`.
-- `model.py`: Model wrapper to include preprocess and postprocess step.
+- `model.py`: Model wrapper to include model loading, input preprocessing, model inference, and output postprocessing.
 Define `NN_policy`.
 - `controller.py`: Policy wrapper to connect with robots and sensors.
 Define `NN_controller`.

-To help implementing above for each task, we provide general implementation to deploy any task trained with [ACT (i.e., Action Chunking Transformer)]((https://arxiv.org/abs/2304.13705)) with model implemenentaions provided in `train` in `middle_level_controller/act_il`.

-We offer a general implementation to deploy any task trained with ACT in `middle_level_controller/act_il` to aid in the above implementation for each task.
+We offer a general implementation to deploy any task trained with [ACT (i.e., Action Chunking Transformer)](https://arxiv.org/abs/2304.13705) in `middle_level_controller/act_il` to aid in the above implementation for each task.

 ### 2. Set task name
-In `task_demo.py`, specify the task name to evaluate in `demo_task = TASK_NAME`. `TASK_NAME` should be an existing folder beneath `middle_level_controller`.
+In `task_demo.py`, specify the task name to evaluate as `demo_task = TASK_NAME`. `TASK_NAME` should be an existing folder beneath `middle_level_controller`.

 ### 3. Evaluate task controller
 Run task controller.